That’s all. I just found this in a random script. Generates a random UUID every time it’s called. I didn’t know.

 , there’s also boot_id

-which seems to do the same, and some tweakable parameters.
+which seems to do the same is static, and some tweakable parameters.

 ❤️🐧